safe-global/safe-pm/.github/ISSUE_TEMPLATE/problem-statement.md

 # Part 2: Shaping the problem

   // Once the problem statement has passed the Great Filter, work with the team on the problem statement and elaborate on the following points to create more certainty around the problem and possible solutions.
+At the end of the process indicate, if possible, which solution is the one actually choosen to be follow up on and which are just ideas.

 ## Non Goal(s)